Please enable JavaScript to view the comments powered by Disqus.

 Where is Montreal on the Map?

 At the time of the establishment of the confederation, Montreal was the country's biggest city.
 This, however, changed when Toronto took over the top spot in the 197os.
-Today this Quebec city in South Eastern Canada is the country's second most populous city and the most densely populated metropolis in the province, with a population of 1,762,949 people.
+Today this Quebec city in Southeastern Canada is the country's second most populous city and the most densely populated metropolis in the province, with a population of 1,762,949 people.

-The city takes up around three-quarters of Montreal Island (Île de Montréal), which is the largest of just over 230 islands in the Hochelaga Archipelago.
+The city takes up around three-quarters of Montreal Island (Île de Montréal), the largest of just over 230 islands in the Hochelaga Archipelago.
 This archipelago is one of three that join where the Ottawa and St. Lawrence rivers meet.
 The city has an area of 141 square miles (365 square km).

 Climate/Weather in Montreal